Non-Contradiction/convexjlr/original_vignettes/original-vignette.md

-Although these problems already have mature solutions, the purpose here is to show the wide application of convex optimization and how you can use `convexjlr` to deal with them easily and extendably.
+Although these problems already have mature solutions, the purpose here is to show the wide application of convex optimization and how you can use `convexjlr` to deal with them easily.

 Some of the examples here are of statistics nature (like Lasso and logistic regression), and some of the examples here are of